 We left Gloucester Wednesday under overcast skies but much less humidity resulting in unlimited visibility & no fog.
 The water was absolutely flat calm with no wind which meant another day of motoring.
 We traveled about 45 miles south across Mass.
 Bay to Plymouth MA.
 We were now past the dense lobster pot buoys and this was the 1st day in quite awhile that we were both able to read books in the cockpit while the autopilot kept us on a track without having to dodge pot buoys.

-Clarks Island & where Carina is moored.
+Looking west over Duxbury Bay towards Clarks Island & where Carina is moored. |

 We anchored in Duxbury Bay just north of Plymouth Harbor.
 The bay is about 2-1/2 miles in size and other than the navigable channels, the water depth is very shallow averaging about 2'-3' at low tide.
 Weenjoyed kayaking and walking along the sand beach in search of sea glass and other "treasures"